-To set up a connection in some wireless networks with MAC filters, you may need to enter the MAC address of your phone into the router.
+To set up a connection in some wireless networks with MAC filters, you may need to enter the MAC address of your LG OPTIMUS F7TM into the router.

-You can find the MAC address in the following user interface: On the Home screen, touch Address > Apps tab > Settings > Wi-Fi > Menu Key > Advanced > MAC Address
+You can find the MAC address in the following user interface: On the Home screen, touch - Apps tab > Settings - Wi-Fi > Menu Key = Advanced > MAC Address.